bigchaindb/bigchaindb/docs/source/bigchaindb-cli.md

 # The BigchainDB Command Line Interface (CLI)

-There are some command-line commands for working with BigchainDB: `bigchaindb` and `bigchaindb-benchmark`.
-This section provides an overview of those commands.
+The command to interact with BigchainDB is `bigchaindb`.
+This section provides an overview of the command.

 ## bigchaindb